Facts & Stats

 Taxes in Finland

-Learn how employment taxes affect your payroll and your employees’ paychecks in Finland.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Finland.

 Types of leave

 Employees are entitled to between 24 to 30 paid days off, depending on factors such as prior agreement and provisions made in the employment contract.

 Employee contracts can be terminated if a just cause is established, such as dishonesty, negligence, fraud, or any other work-related offenses.
 That aside, notice should be provided in advance – provided both parties agree to it.